ericdke/MovieNut/README.md

 }
 ```

-Grab an API key from the tmdb site and a dev client id on Pnut (both free) and you're ready to go.
+Grab an API key from the tmdb site and a dev client id on Pnut (both free).

+You're ready to go!
+Build and install on your iOS device.

 <!-- LICENSE -->
 ## License